Velaha/Scala/03_Functions/README.md

-# Functionnal types
+# Functions

 ## Purpose

-Exercice aims to dive in functions (simple, hight order functions, etc)
+This exercise aims to dive in functions (simple, higher-order functions, etc)

-## Todo :
+## Todo

-*To reach our objective, you will find an new implementation of Car's class in the package with new features*
+*To reach our objective, you will find an new implementation of the class Car in the package with new features*

 ### 1) Format things!

-Here, we have to implement some functions, In the the following object :

-    com.td.scala.functions.CarUtilities

-You will find some functions' signatures that you have to implement according to short spec above
+    > Implement the signatures in `com.td.scala.functions.CarUtilities`

 ### 2) HOF will help you for composition

-Once you implemented whole of functions, go in Main class and implement pieces of code that correspond to each description.
+    > Once you've implemented all of the functions, implement the missing code that correspond to each description in class `Main`

 ## Summary

-Here, we played with Hight Order function concept and composition in Scala.
-Those are a keys concepts in functional programming.
+Here, we used Higher-Order functions and composition in Scala.
+Those are a keys concepts in functional programing.
-Shorts examples should open a new way of thinking when you will design et organise your code in your future project
+These shorts examples should open a new way of thinking when you will design et organize your code in your future project.